litprog/litprog/lit_v3/11_overview.md

         Code                   HTML/PDF
 ```

-LitProg aims to strike a great balance between
+LitProg can be used with any textual programming language and

+ 1. uses [markdown][ref_wiki_markdown] files as input,
+ 2. generates source code artifacts from fenced code blocks,
+ 3. generates documentation in HTML and PDF formats.

+With LitProg, you can focus on your ideas, your code, and your writing, rather than on document layout and typesetting.
+You can treat the generated documentation as an afterthought and your readers and peers will still get great html/pdf output.

-  - Low friction when writing and editing
+  - Easy of writing and editing
+  - Well integrated tooling
-  - High quality of generated documentation
+  - Reasonably good documentation artifacts (html/pdf)

 In short, LitProg aims to be your first choice for technical writing, be it for software documentation, blog articles or tutorials.
-With LitProg you can focus on your ideas and code, rather than on document layout and typesetting.
-Even without review, the mismatch between the markdown you edit and the html/pdf output is small enough that you won't have to constantly review the generated output.

 LitProg aims to be your second choice for software development, once you've determined that your project or module is feasible and can justify the extra effort required to write it as a high quality literate program.